Counseling for Addictions

 • Loss of control—A person often will drink more alcohol or take more drugs than he or she meant to or may use alcohol or drugs at a time or place he or she had not planned.
 A person also may try to reduce or stop drinking or using drugs many times but may fail.

-RAFT offers a Safe Space for You and Your Family
+RAFT offers a Safe Space for You

-Therapists at RAFT understand the struggles that come along with substance abuse and addiction and offer a judgment free environment for you or your loved ones to address issues surrounding substance abuse and/or addiction.
+Therapists at RAFT Counseling understand the struggles that come along with substance abuse and addiction and offer a judgment free environment for you or your loved ones to address issues surrounding substance abuse and/or addiction.
 We know that substance abuse and/or addiction is a family disease and often co-occurring with mental health struggles for both the individual and their family members.

 We can partner with you to take an honest look at the impact of alcohol and drugs on your life.
 Together we can reduce substance use or the use of alcohol, and to consider if things really are in your control.
 As part of your goals, our compassionate counselors can support you in achieving a substance free lifestyle.